jantumajer/TACR-TreeDataClim/Reductions/README.md

 # Identification of years with extreme growth reduction (EGR) and their spatial interpolation
 Skripts were applied in the following order:

-1] `skript_pointeryF_imploctable.R`
+1] `EGR calculations.R`
 ##### The crucial script calculating EGR based on the following approach:
-- Filtering out of spurious *series*: series whose 30-years spline gets negative
+- Filtering out spurious series: series whose 30-years spline gets negative
-- Filtering out non-robust *sites*: replication lower than 5 trees OR shorter than 40 years
+- Filtering out non-robust sites: replication lower than 5 trees OR shorter than 40 years
 - Calculation of z-chron chronology from detrended series (30-years spline) for the period since 1870
 - z-transformed site chronology is subsetted to include only the negative pointers and ranked according to the intensity of the pointer (1 = largest deviation)
 - Ranking of the intensity of the pointer is converted into recurrence frequency (frequency = ranking/chronology length)